Star Wars: The Bad Batch release dates -- When does episode 3 hit Disney Plus?

-What better way to celebrate May the Fourth last week than with the 70-minute premiere episode of a brand-new Star Wars series.
-The first episode of The Bad Batch, a slick CGI-animated show from The Mandalorian producer Dave Filoni, is out now.
+What better way to celebrate May the Fourth this month than with the 70-minute premiere episode of a brand-new Star Wars series?
+The first and second episodes of The Bad Batch, a slick CGI-animated show from The Mandalorian producer Dave Filoni, is out now.

-Even better, the next episode was scheduled for just a few days later, arriving on Friday.
-The first season runs for 16 episodes in total, with subsequent episodes hitting weekly every Friday.
+Every new episode is scheduled for Friday and the first season runs for 16 episodes in total.

 Here's The Bad Batch's episode release schedule, with the expected release times: